A brewer, farmer, and merchant in North Carolina are part of a movement to bring goodwill to good beer.

 Inside Kimbrough’s Bestway, beer has risen to respectability.

 For a merchant, farmer, and brewer in North Carolina that respect is reason for hope.
 It shows that attitudes are changing.
-That with 41 breweries opening in the state since Pop the Cap passed in 2005, a movement is growing.
+That with dozens of breweries opening in the state since Pop the Cap passed in 2005, a movement is growing.
 One that asks us to try new beers like a dunkel, dry stout, or something with sweet potatoes.
 One that’s rooted in its community.
 Mountain town or Piedmont city.
 One that, like the Bestway, is building on tradition.

 726 Rigsbee Avenue